facelessuser/sublime-markdown-popups/docs/styling.md

 `var.mdpopups_version`
 :
-    `mdpopups_version` contains the current mdpopup version which you can use in your CSS templates if needed.
+    `mdpopups_version` contains the current MdPopups version which you can use in your CSS templates if needed.

     **Example**
     ```css+jinja